 When air frying, choose a cooking oil with a high smoke point to reduce the chance of your air fryer smoking.

-Place the steaks into the air fryer basket, ensuring they are not touching.
+- Place the steak into the air fryer basket.
+Ensuring they are not touching.
 Steaks need a lot of room to cook in an air fryer, so don’t be tempted to squeeze them in too tightly!

+- Rest steak.
 After cooking, the meat should rest at room temperature for approximately five minutes (but not longer than 10) before serving.
-This allows the fibers of the meat to reabsorb the juices, resulting in a moist and tender steak.
+This allows the fibers of the meat to reabsorb the juices, resulting in a juicy and tender steak.

-To rest, place the cooked steak on a plate and cover it with aluminum foil.
+To rest steak, place the cooked steak on a plate and cover it loosely with aluminum foil.
 Leave for five minutes.

 You will notice some juices on the plate – these are known as ‘resting juices’ and can be poured over the steak before serving for extra flavor.